bradymholt/geekytidbits.com/_posts/2017/2017-01-10-easy-https-with-cloudflare.md

 HTTPS everywhere!
 This is the trend of late, and for good reason.
 Phishing, connection snooping, man-in-the-middle attacks and hacking in general is pervasive today and security on the web is more important than ever.

 I think Google played a bit part in this push, starting with their 2014 [HTTP as a ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) post where they announced they would start taking SSL into account in their search rankings.
 Although it's weighted only a small amount, in that post they left open the possibility for a heavier weighting in the future.
 Then, they put some money behind this call to action by helping to fund [Let's Encrypt](https://letsencrypt.org/), a non-profit certificate authority giving away free SSL certificates.
-Finally, in 2016 their [Moving towards a more secure web](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html) post really struct some fear in site owers everywhere with the announcement they they will eventually start showing regular HTTP connections like this:
+Finally, in 2016 their [Moving towards a more secure web](https://security.googleblog.com/2016/09/moving-towards-more-secure-web.html) post really struck some fear in site owners everywhere with the announcement they they will eventually start showing regular HTTP connections like this:

 ![Chrome Not Secure Warning](/media/chrome-not-secure.png)